ellepannitto/my-website/content/blog/inputs.md

  # CSS class.
  css_class = ""
 +++
+_02apr2020_:
+The thruth is, I genuinely don't like my project.
+I don't like coding neural nets, they make me anxious and make me feel helpless in front of complicated and obscure frameworks.
+A terrible stomachache gets me each time I open the damn terminal, the same I got when they asked me to reharse a performance I didn't want to do.
+And also, I don't see why I'm doing it, it looks like a convoluted thought exercise that no one will ever care about.
+I can't wait to drop out of this nightmare.

 _30mar2020_:
 Yesterday it has been one of the most awul days ever.
 My own issues absorbed me for the whole day, then I started thinking: I haven't received basically any word from the director of our PhD.
 The only email is from two weeks ago and it was a very informal one.
 I myself am kilometers from home, but I am one of the luckiest persons, being in my own country with my normal life going on, however virtually, besides the PhD.
 I feel sorry for my colleagues, who are thousands of kilometers away from their families, time zones apart.
 It's all so prosaic but I wonder whether a more personal, warm email could have made us feel home, maybe more than organizing pointless christmas parties.